jrnold/r4ds-exercise-solutions/docs/transform.md

 7. Find all destinations that are flown by at least two carriers.
 Use that information to rank the carriers.

-The carrier tha flies to the most locations is ExpressJet Airlines (EV).
+The carrier that flies to the most locations is ExpressJet Airlines (EV).
 ExpressJet is a regional airline and partner for major airlines, so its one of those that flies small planes to close airports